laher/goxc/README.md

 		goxc -t

-    b. *OSX Users Only*: With homebrew installed you will need to do the following:
+    * *OSX Users Only*:  With homebrew installed you will need to do the following:

-		brew tap homebrew/versions
-		brew install apple-gcc42
-		CC=`brew list apple-gcc42 | grep bin/gcc-4.2` goxc -t

-	* Note that this step is now optional (for Linux and Windows users), because goxc now builds/rebuilds the cross-compiler toolchains automatically, as necessary).
+	* Note that this step is now optional, because goxc now builds/rebuilds the cross-compiler toolchains automatically, as necessary).
 	* Also note that building the toolchain takes a while.
 Cross-compilation itself is quite fast.

 Basic Usage